Otto Eppers: Biography

+24 days after jumping off the bridge, Otto submitted his picture and diagram to newspapers.

+His story was nationwide from New Hampshire to Oregon to California to Alabama and in between.

 Eppers contributed characters to QSL cards for ham radio operators.
 He was a resident of Clearfield, Pennsylvania, where he was active in the ham radio community with the callsigns W8EA and W2EA.

 He later worked for the Harry "A" Chesler studio. and for Timely Comics.
 His contributions as penciler and-or inker or include stories for these features or in these series: